MetPX/sarracenia/docs/source/Explanation/Concepts.rst

     * AMQP: A queue named *queuename* is bound to an exchange xpublic with key: v03.observations ...
     * MQTT subscription: topic $shared/*queuename*/xpublic/v03/observations ...
+    * This mapping can be turned off and overridden with a setting: *mqttExchangeBeforeTopicPrefix off* in which case, exchange will not be used.

   - Connections are clean_sesssion=0 normally, to recover notification messages when a connection is broken.
   - MQTT QoS==1 is used to assure notification messages are sent at least once, and avoid overhead